 Has your news organization registered its Google+ page yet?
 Better hurry.
 Google opened up its rapidly growing social network to company pages on Monday, and news operations like The New York Times have already staked a claim (tagline: “All the News That’s Fit to +”).
 Even if you have no immediate plans to build a Google+ outpost yet, you want to be sure to grab your brand before somebody else does.
 As many businesses learned with Twitter, failing to register accounts on new social networks can create an embarrassing situation when others begin speaking on your behalf.

 This entry was posted on Thursday, November 10th, 2011 at 10:32 am and is filed under Business News, BusinessModel, Circulation, Future of Journalism, Newspapers, Paywalls, Solutions.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.